 Every state keeps a record of people’s criminal history.
 These online databases are all linked so you can track criminal backgrounds from any other state.
-Go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It is helpful to know the county, and in the event that it was in a completely different state, you might have to pay for a more complete search.

-When you look up a person’s crminal records you will be able to find out if a person has ever been arrested, charged or convicted for the following crimes:
+When you look up a person’s criminal records you will be able to find out if a person has ever been arrested, charged or convicted for the following crimes:

 - DUI or DWI.